 Originally published by The Hunger Project Nederlands.

-In the North Shoha region of Ethiopia, The Hunger Project is actively working with the Her Choice alliance to end of child marriages and enabling girls to re-enrol in school.
+In the North Shoha region of Ethiopia, The Hunger Project is actively working with the Her Choice alliance to end child marriages and enable girls to re-enrol in school.
 Often, these are girls who have dropped out of school after a child marriage or teenage pregnancy.
 The Hunger Project empowers girls so that they can finish their education and transform their situations for themselves and their children.

-Bizuhaye Terefe, 19 years old, lives in the village of Wujiba with her aunt and five-year-old son, Abity.
+Bizuhaye, 19 years old, lives in the village of Wujiba with her aunt and five-year-old son, Abity.
 She has been going back to school for two years now.

 Bizuhaye is happy that she can go back to school after she had to leave when she was just 13 years old.

 “When I was 13, I was raped and then I got pregnant.
 That was a very nasty experience.
 I’m still sad about that,” Bizuhaye says.
 “Because I was expecting, I had to quit school — that’s how it works here.
 I was living with my grandmother at the time because my mother had died a year earlier.
-After Abity was born, I lived with grandma for a while, but she could no longer care for us.
+After Abity was born, I lived with Grandma for a while, but she could no longer care for us.
 Fortunately my aunt, Genzeb, then took us in.”